java.lang.NullPointerException

 references.

-This post will cover topics such as what it is, what is its cause and what is the solution to prevent it.
+This post will cover topics such as what it is, what is its cause, how to handle and avoid it.

 As its name states, a